Azazel0203/Medical_ChatBot/README.md

 * **Hugging Face Transformers:** Provides access to pre-trained NLP models like Llama2 for generating contextual embeddings.
 * **Pinecone:** A vector database service enabling efficient storage and retrieval of high-dimensional data like embeddings.
 * **Additional Libraries:** Depending on the chosen interface (text-based or voice-based), additional libraries like NLTK or spaCy might be used for further text processing and chatbot functionalities.
+* **Flask:** A lightweight web framework for Python used to develop the chatbot's interface and handle user requests.

 ###  Workflow